DB8-v3/DB8-v3/README.md

 - 👋 Hi, I’m @DB8-v3
-- 👀 I’m interested in ...Python
+- 👀 I’m interested in ...Python.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on Python related projects
+- 💞️ I’m looking to collaborate on Python related projects.
-- 📫 How to reach me e-mail
+- 📫 How to reach me is my e-mail.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: